williamg/neuralnet/README.md

     input = [1,0]
     output = nn.eval(input)

-*Note that when training the network, a list of data sets is expected while one one data set is expected when evaluating data*
+*Note that when training the network, a list of data sets is expected while one data set is expected when evaluating data*

 ---
 Developed by William Ganucheau.
 Released under the MIT License.